inferno986return/python-pcep/Module3.md

 `flag_register = 0x1234`

 Each bit is effectively its own boolean value (i.e. each binary number is either true or false).
-We only care about the 3rd digit from the right:
+We only care about the 3rd digit from the right (marked with the `y`):

-`flag_register = 1001000110x00`
+`flag_register = 1001000110y00`

 Let's check the digit's status (i.e. whether it's a `0` or `1`) by using bitwise AND (`&`) to create a "bit mask" which isolates individual bits within a binary number.
 We can define the position we want by using exponentiation, which is nice and simple: